 Patrick Dougherty, Stickwork

-With a bevy of volunteers, from Feb.
-1-19 sculptor Patrick Dougherty (Chapel Hill, NC) designed and built a site specific sculpture out of Crepe Myrtle and Elm limbs.
+February 1-19, 2016, sculptor Patrick Dougherty (Chapel Hill, NC) and a bevy of volunteers designed and built a site specific sculpture out of Crepe Myrtle and Elm limbs.
 Titled Fancy Free, the artist was inspired to create a sculpture with a jogging, casual footprint that works in juxtaposition to the angular, linear quality of the Appleton’s building, windows and reflecting pool.
 He also drew inspiration from Marion County’s status as “Horse Capital of the World,” creating his series of huts to resemble the natural, easy gait of a horse, with the hut closest to the museum boasting a wild mane.
-Fancy Free will remain a part of the outdoor Sculpture Walk and Garden for approximately two years, until it naturally decomposes.
+Fancy Free was part of the outdoor Sculpture Walk and Garden from February 2016-June 2017, until it naturally decomposed.

 To watch a video on the building of Fancy Free, click here.